 — Stafford Beer, “Designing Freedom”, p.
 2-3 [emphasis mine]

-Also towards the end of Part I, I’d shared a page from Beer’s “Notes in Support of the First Lecture”, featuring some people sat atop of some poles.
-Don’t worry; Beer has plenty more doodles like that in his lecture notes (and here they are!):
+Earlier, I had also shared a doodle from Beer’s “Notes in Support of the First Lecture”, depicting several people sat atop of several poles.
+Don’t worry, Beer has plenty more doodles like it in his lecture notes (and here they are!):

-I mention them again so as to preface this next excerpt, taken from the conclusion of Beer’s first lecture:
+I bring them up again here as preface to this next excerpt, from the conclusion of Beer’s first lecture:

 Remember these aspects of our work together so far.
 A dynamic system is in constant flux; and the higher its variety, the greater the flux.
 Its stability depends upon its net state reaching equilibrium following a perturbation.
 The time this process takes is the relaxation time.
 The mode of organization adopted for the system is its variety controller.
 With these points clearly in our minds, it is possible to state the contention of this first lecture with force and I hope with simplicity.
 Here goes.